-Administrative unit (prefecture) in the Chūbu region on the main island of Honshu ( Japan ).
-There is also a city called Yamanashi about 100 kilometers west of Tokyo, literally meaning mountain pear.
-The seat of the prefecture administration is the city Kōfu.
-According to legend, in the year 718, in the city of Katsunuma, the holy Gyoki planted him by the Buddha Nyorai vines and built the Daizenji Temple.
-In honor of the Buddha, Gyoki created a statue still standing in the temple called Budo Yakushi (Budo = Wine, Yakushi = Teacher of Medicine, wine was long regarded as a medicinal medicine in Japan).
+Administrative unit (prefecture) in the Chūbu region on the main island of Honshū ( Japan ).
+There is also a city called Yamanashi around 100 kilometers west of Tokyo, the name literally means mountain pear.
+The seat of the prefecture administration is however the city of Kofu.
+According to legend, Saint Gyoki planted it in the city of Katsunuma in 718, given to him by Buddha Nyorai vines and built the Daizenji Temple.
+In honor of the Buddha, Gyoki created a statue called Budo Yakushi (Budo = wine, Yakushi = medical teacher; wine has long been considered a medicinal medicine in Japan).

-In the Meiji era (1868-1912), Japan began to open up to Western ideas and techniques.
-In 1877, the Dainihon Yamanashi Wine Company, the precursor of today's Mercian Katsunuma Winery, founded.
-One year later, Masanari Takano (1852-1923) and Ryuken Tsuchiya (1858-1940) became new members France sent to get there knowledge about viniculture and winemaking to acquire.
-They took their job very seriously, were throughout the process of pruning over vintage to the basement works and made many sketches.
-After two years, they came back and their knowledge was the basis for the now beginning production.
-This was not very successful due to lack of quality and finally Dainihon Yamanashi was dissolved in 1886 again.
+In the Meiji era (1868-1912), Japan began to open up to western ideas and techniques.
+In 1877, the Dainihon Yamanashi Wine Company, the forerunner of today's Mercian Katsunuma Winery, founded.
+A year later Masanari Takano (1852-1923) and Ryuken Tsuchiya (1858-1940) followed France sent to get knowledge about there viniculture and winemaking to acquire.
+They took their job very seriously, were from throughout the process pruning about vintage to the basement work and made many sketches.
+They came back after two years and their knowledge was the basis for the start of production.
+This was not very successful due to poor quality and Dainihon Yamanashi was finally dissolved in 1886.
 Nevertheless, that was the beginning of Japanese viticulture.